-This question was well answered by students but a few stated an incorrect type of external economy.
+This question was well answered by students but a few stated an incorrect examples of land.

 Examiner Tip: There is only 1 mark so it is either right or wrong, there is no need to go into further detail.

 1e)